AtmosferaUSM/server_tutorial_WRF/docs/index.md

 # Create Cluster

 We have to create a computer cluster on AWS to install and run WRF.
 The links to AWS and PCluster Managers are below.
-Go PCluster link to create the cluster.
+Go to the PCluster link to create the cluster after having a account on AWS.

 * Link to AWS
 * Link to PCluster Manager